 Clicker Training Alternatives

 One alternative to clicker training is using a verbal marker, such as saying “yes” or using a specific word.
 This verbal marker can be paired with treats or rewards to create a positive association.
-Alternatively, a mechanical clicker can be replaced with a different sound, such as snapping fingers or using a whistle.
+Alternatively, a mechanical clicker can be replaced with a different sound, such as snapping fingers or whistling.
 The key is to use a consistent and distinct sound that the dog can easily associate with the desired behavior.

-This image is property of topdogtips.com.
+This image is the property of topdogtips.com.

 Professional Dog Training